rach/rach.github.io/_posts/2015-11-09-introduction-to-postgres-physical-storage.md

 ##What about Indexes

 Indexes are also stored as files too and in the same directory as the tables.
-Indexes are an other story, I didn't cover them as it will make this post much longer than it's already.
+Indexes are an other story, I didn't cover them as it will make this post much longer.
 Even if indexes also have pages, they follow a different structures as they are b-tree's (by default).

 ##Conclusion

 I hope this post gave you enough information to have a better understand about how PostgreSQL may store your data.
 It has been useful for me to dive in the subject, it makes some other concepts or talks more easy to grasp but mainly fewer behaviors have to be accepted for granted.
-Much more could be said about the PostgreSQL storage and I hope that somebody more knowledgeable than me will undertake to make it understandable to beginners.
+Much more could be said about PostgreSQL store and I hope that we will see more posts like this to make PostgreSQL internal parts understandable to beginners.

 ###References: